FileMaker 18 Security Guide: Best Practices for Configuring Security Options

 - Admin Console refers to Admin Console for FileMaker Server, FileMaker Cloud for AWS, and FileMaker Cloud, unless describing a particular product.
 FileMaker Cloud Admin Console refers to Admin Console for both FileMaker Cloud products, unless describing a particular product.

 - Custom app, solution, database, and file are all terms for what you create and work with using FileMaker products.

-- For information about FileMaker Cloud for AWS, see FileMaker Cloud for AWS documentation in the Product Documentation Center.
+- For information about FileMaker Cloud products, see FileMaker Cloud product documentation in the Product Documentation Center.